- Promoting health and safety

 Qualifications: For some roles we need evidence of your formal qualifications (e.g. Law Degree).

 Referee reports: It is not necessary to provide written referee reports with your application.
 If you are selected for further assessment, you may be asked to provide two current referee reports at that time, however the selection panel may seek referee reports from your referees after the assessment.

 Submitting your application

-1. Complete the Application Cover Sheet (Personal Details) including current referee contact details.
+1. Provide your personal details including current referee contact details.

-2. Combine your statement addressing the selection criteria or the job specific capabilities and your resume outlining your work history, relevant qualifications and training into one document.
+2. Upload your statement addressing the selection criteria or the job specific capabilities and your resume outlining your work history and relevant qualifications.

 Comcare is committed to providing equal opportunity including the principle of selection and promotion of staff on merit, which precludes irrelevant personal attributes.
 Fair and transparent processes are applied in assessing the capacity of a person to perform the inherent requirements of a position, having regard to the person's knowledge, skills, qualifications and experience and their potential for future development.